Baldur’s Gate 3: Best & Worst Multiclassing Build Combinations

 Monk & Rogue 9/3

-The combination of Monk and Rogue 9/3 gives you an extra attack at level 5 with a monk, but you lack any way to get another action or bonus action.
+The combination of Monk and Rogue 9/3 gives you an extra attack at level 5 with a Monk, but you lack any way to get another action or bonus action.
 As a result, you take 4 levels from Rogue to get the Rogue Thief subclass, which gives you another bonus action.

 Monks make great use of their bonus action with multiple attacks using unarmed attacks, and with the extra attack, you’re going to attack at least four times per turn.
-You can mark targets with your level 9 monk subclass, the Way of the Opan Hand, then blow them up without an action or bonus action for area damage.
+You can mark targets with your level 9 Monk subclass, the Way of the Opan Hand, then blow them up without an action or bonus action for area damage.
 The extra bonus action every turn makes it a must-have.

 Ranger & Rogue 8/4